 |Sturdy, solid body construction with adequate grip, which makes handling big snakes easy|

 IClover Snake Tongs and Hook Set

-One issue with other tools in our list is that you only get a hook with them.
 The IClover Snake Tongs and Hook Set includes both tongs and a hook.

 The extendable hook can be extended from 11 inches to over 39 inches, and has a rubber handle.
 The hook is similar, with a rubber/metal handle for the grabber and a serrated clamp.

 However, these tools aren’t intended for use with massive snakes.
 The hook is especially flimsy when extended and holding a heavy snake.

 You should only consider this set for juvenile snakes or small adults.
 In fairness to IClover, they state that the hook can only be used for small snakes such as corn snakes, kingsnakes, rosy boas, ball pythons, green snakes, garter snakes, etc., and that it isn’t for large-sized snakes.

 |Comes with both a hook and tongs, for the same price as you would pay for a hook||An unknown brand with few reviews|

 |Lightweight, easy to hold, and has a rubber grip||Not for field use|

 Snake Hook or Tongs?